How to Avoid Scams When Buying on Facebook Marketplace in Colombia

 Classifieds with more control: what Facebook doesn't give you

 On Colombia Move (colombiamove.com) classifieds work differently: each seller has a profile with a history of active and previous posts, and the pages are indexed on Google, so the ad doesn't mysteriously disappear after you've made the transaction.
-You can see if someone has been posting for months or just created their account.
+You can see if someone has been posting for months or if they just created their account.
 You can also contact directly via WhatsApp without intermediaries.
-Some items you can find directly: electronics and cell phones
+Some items you can find directly: electronics and phones

 See how to search by neighborhood and seller profile →Frequently Asked Questions